jharini/booknotes/system-design/system-design-interview/chapter27/README.md

 ## Pay-in flow
 Here's the high-level overview of the pay-in flow:
 ![pay-in-flow-high-level](images/payin-flow-high-level.png)

  * Payment service - accepts payment events and coordinates the payment process.
-It typically also does a risk check using a third-party provider for AML violations or criminal activity.
+It typically also does a risk check using a third-party provider for AML/CFT violations or criminal activity such as money laundering or financing of terrorism.
  * Payment executor - executes a single payment order via the Payment Service Provider (PSP).
 Payment events may contain several payment orders.
  * Payment service provider (PSP) - moves money from one account to another, eg from buyer's credit card account to e-commerce site's bank account.
  * Card schemes - organizations that process credit card operations, eg Visa MasterCard, etc.